shabin5785/Golang_notes/GO_5.md

 -The only configurat ion most users ever need is the GOPATH environment var iable, which specifies the root of the workspace.
 When switching to a dif ferent workspace, users update the value of GOPATH.
+GOPATH has three subdirec tories.
+The src subdirec tor y holds source code.
+Each package resides in a direc tor y whos e name relative to $GOPATH/src is the package’s import pat h, such as gopl.io/ch1/helloworld.
+Obs erve that a single GOPATH workspace contains multiple version- control rep ositories beneath src, such as gopl.io or golang.org.
+The pkg subdirec tor y is where the bui ld tools store compiled packages, and the bin subdirec tor y holds executable prog rams like helloworld